RemiBou/remibou.github.io/_posts/2018-6-28-Google-OAuth-with-Blazor-21.md

 ```

 - I call with a get externalLoginDetails for prefilling the form with the user's email address
 - Then I post the content of the form.
-I don't handle error here, if you want to see how I manage valdiation, please go to my repo.
+I don't handle error here, if you want to see how I manage validation, please go to my repo.
 - UriHelper.NavigateTo("/") send the user to the home page.

-here is the content of the actionext ernalLoginConfirmation
+Here is the content of the action externalLoginConfirmation

 ```cs
 [HttpPost, AllowAnonymous]